-- MSCI EAFE (Europe, Australasia and the Far East), with some emphasis on the Value shares in this index.
-These are very large non-U.S. companies, such as BP (British Petroleum), Toyota and Nestle and similar companies. - S&P or MSCI small cap.
-These are actually a mix of value and growth stocks that would be classed as "midcap" based on U.S. definitions. - MSCI Pacific ex-Japan, which has an emphasis on Australia and Hong Kong. - Standard & Poor's European 350, with Europe's largest companies. - MSCI's Emerging Markets index, made up of big companies in developing markets, and including such firms as Samsung Electronics, Taiwan Semiconductor, Russia's LUKOIL, and similar companies.

-• An even mix of the MSCI Japan index (Mitsubishi, Canon, Honda, etc.), the MSCI EMU index (French oil firm Total, Spain's Telefonica, Finland's Nokia, etc.) and the S&P Latin America 40 index (Brazil's Petroleo Brasileiro, Mexico's Cemex and Wal-Mart de Mexico, etc.).
+- MSCI EAFE (Europe, Australasia and the Far East), with some emphasis on shares of companies in the index that pay dividends.
+These are large non-U.S. companies, such as BP (British Petroleum), Toyota and Nestle. - International small cap companies that pay dividends.
+These are a mix of midsized and small stocks from developed countries outside the U.S. - MSCI Pacific ex-Japan, which has an emphasis on Australia and Hong Kong. - FTSE/Xinhua China index, to make sure we capture future growth in China. - MSCI's Emerging Markets index, made up of big companies in developing markets, and including such firms as Samsung Electronics, Taiwan Semiconductor, Russia's LUKOIL, and similar companies. - The S&P Latin America 40 index (Brazil's Petroleo Brasileiro, Mexico's Cemex and Wal-Mart de Mexico, etc.).